-According to the research I’ve done, we tend to fail to keep our resolutions because we make too many goals, we’re not realistic or specific enough, we don’t celebrate how far we’ve come, and we expect too much from our resolutions.
-Just because you become healthier, save money, or declutter your home doesn’t mean that you’ll instantly become happier and your entire life will change.
+According to several websites, we tend to fail at our resolutions because we make too many goals, we’re not realistic/specific, we don’t track our progress, and we expect too much from our resolutions.
+Just because you lose some weight or declutter your home doesn’t mean that you’ll instantly become happier and your entire life will change.

 1. DO IT FOR YOU

 Here’s a common example of wanting to do things for others: getting back at your ex with a “revenge body.”
 Even though you might be motivated at the beginning, that can only take you so far.
 In the end, you need to do it for yourself.

 The same goes with all of your resolutions.
 You’re changing your life, so you need to make sure that what you want comes from your own desires and dreams.
 You can’t live for others; at the end of the day, you’re in control of your own life.

 Saying things like I want to be healthy or I want to succeed in my dream career are good goals, but they don’t clearly show what you’re planning to achieve and they’re not specific enough to draw a long-term plan from it.

 Pick resolutions that are specific and then create a step-by-step plan; this will make your goals seem more attainable.
 If we’re continuing with the “revenge body” example, instead of only working out to look good for your ex, saying you want to lose 10 pounds and creating an exercise/diet plan is more likely to succeed.

 In my resolutions for 2017 post, my goals seem a little vague, but I made it more detailed in my personal notes offline.
 However, I will be doing monthly check-ins on this blog, so you’ll be able to get a better understanding of my personal goals in the future, if you’re interested in that sort of thing!